mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/storage/persistent-volume/index.md

 ## Inspect/delete suspended stateful tasks

-To destroy and clean up persistent volumes and free the reserved resources associated with a task, perform two steps:
+To destroy and clean up persistent volumes and free the reserved resources associated with a task, perform these steps:

 1. Locate the agent containing the persistent volume and remove the data inside it.
 1. Send an HTTP DELETE request to Marathon that includes the `wipe=true` flag.